Whatsapp Icon

 • Surgery: The first step is usually to remove as much of the tumor as possible.
 This is a critical step in reducing pressure in the brain and providing tissue for diagnosis.

 • Radiation Therapy: Post-surgery, radiation therapy is often used to destroy any remaining tumor cells.
-It is particularly effective in treating medulloblastoma but needs to be used carefully in young children to minimize impact on developing brains.
+It is particularly effective in treating medulloblastoma but needs to be used carefully in young children to minimize the impact on developing brains.

 • Chemotherapy: Chemotherapy drugs can be applied intravenously or taken orally.
 They help in killing tumor cells or stopping their proliferation.
 Common drugs include cisplatin, lomustine (CCNU), and vincristine.
 Chemotherapy might be used before or after surgery, alongside radiation therapy, or in cases where the tumor has spread.